-It's a good year for sweet corn crop in Indiana
+It's a good year for sweet corn crop in southern Indiana

 EVANSVILLE, IN - Larry Durchholz Sr. started farming right out of high school in 1977.